 We recommend using an organized project management system and assigning categories.
 Notes on your phones can be convenient but can quickly get disorganized.

 5. You Must Use Branded Templates

 Design branded templates that support the specific purpose of each content category.
 We suggest starting with templates for quote graphics, testimonials, vertical video covers (for Instagram Reels or TikToks), and carousels.
 You can get even more intentional with specific templates for your brand values and expertise.

 Here’s an idea of how you can create a Reel without recording yourself!

-With branded templates on Creative Cloud Express, you can spend more time on your business growth than designing from scratch!
+With branded templates on Adobe Express, you can spend more time on your business growth than designing from scratch!

 6. Schedule Ahead of Time

 Creating content on a whim is the fastest way to burn out.
 Set time aside to schedule your content out, or even better, create a content calendar.

 When you have already written the copy and designed your content, scheduling is a breeze!
 And once you have content scheduled, you can focus more on engaging with your audience.